 - STEP 3.
 Return to the Chart of Accounts by clicking the Back to Chart of Accounts link in the upper left corner. - STEP 4.
 Scroll down to the Sales of Product Income account and click Run Report. - Step 5.
 Instead of opening a register, QuickBooks Online opens an Account QuickReport (see Figure 1-34). - STEP 6.
-Change the Dates field to All and click Run Report. - STEP 7.
+Change the Date Range to All Dates and click Run Report. - STEP 7.
 Go back to the Chart of Accounts again using the blue link.